BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 #### Application Hosting Options

-(hosting - making applications accessable from the web, like a website)
+(hosting - making applications accessible from the web, like a website)

 at the basic level, we can host applications on either virtual machines or on containers, but there is also the option of sing Azure App Service.

-Azure App Service takes care of managing the infrastructure, provides automatic scaling and high avalability. it can integrate with github, azure devops or other code repository services for continues deployment model.\
+Azure App Service takes care of managing the infrastructure, provides automatic scaling and high availability. it can integrate with github, azure devops or other code repository services for continues deployment model.\
 we can run web apps (website), api apps (REST api) and webJobs, as well as mobile apps for ios and android.

 #### Azure Virtual Networking